Azathioprine

 • Azathioprine can interact with other medicines.
 You should tell your doctor (including your general practitioner, rheumatologist and others) about all medicines you are taking or plan to take.
 This includes over the counter or herbal/naturopathic medicines.

 • Allopurinol (Allohexal, Allosig, Progout, Zyloprim), used in the treatment of gout, will increase the level of azathioprine in the blood.
 Taking allopurinol with azathioprine can therefore be very dangerous.
 You must tell your doctor if you are taking or are advised to take allopurinol.
-If azathioprine is taken with allopurinol its dose needs to be very carefully reviewed.
+If azathioprine is taken with allopurinol the dose needs to be very carefully reviewed.

 • Febuxostat (Adenuric) is also used to treat gout and will increase the level of azathioprine in the blood.
 You must tell your doctor if you are taking or are advised to take febuxostat.
 If azathioprine is taken with febuxostat its dose needs to be very carefully reviewed.

-• If you are on azathioprine it is recommended you should not be immunised with ‘live’ vaccines such as MMR (measles, mumps and rubella), varicella (chickenpox), OPV (oral polio vaccine), BCG (Bacillus Calmette Guerin) or yellow fever.
+• If you are on azathioprine, it is recommended you should not be immunised with ‘live’ vaccines such as MMR (measles, mumps and rubella), varicella (chickenpox), OPV (oral polio vaccine), BCG (Bacillus Calmette Guerin) or yellow fever.
 Talk to your doctor before receiving any vaccines.

 Use with alcohol